jestem00/zeroart-tezosapp-mainnet/README.md

 Balance Of: Check the NFT balance for a specific address and token ID.

 ### API Integration
-SaveTheWorldWithArt.io integrates with the Ecologi API to display real-time impact metrics, such as:
+The Zero Contract integrates with the Ecologi API to display real-time impact metrics, such as:

 Total Trees Planted
 Total Carbon Offset